 Fencing Instruction provided for all skill levels from beginner to olympic levels.
-The club participates in regional and national competitions and practices at Crawford Gym on Mondays and Wednesdays from 7:00 to 9:00 PM.
+The club participates in regional and national competitions and practices at SRC on Mondays from 7:30 PM to 10:00 PM, Wednesdays from 7:00 PM to 9:00 PM, and Saturdays from 11:00 AM to 1:00 PM.

 Ice Hockey The Ice Hockey club competes with other club and amateur teams in the Midwest.
 Practices are held at Iceland Arena on Tuesdays and Thursdays from 9:15pm to 10:15pm.
 Click here for this years Ice Hockey Club schedule!

 Kempo Karate This is a martial art that focuses on personal development with no competitions.
-The club practices at Crawford Gym Monday from 6:30 PM to 8:30 PM and Thursday from 6:30 to 8:30 PM.
-Click here for more info on the Kempo Karate Club!
+The club practices at SRC on Monday and Thursday from 7:00 PM to 9:00 PM.
+Click here for more information.

-Rugby (Men's) The Men's Rugby Club is a group that focuses on competitive Rugby in the local and regional area.
-Practices are held at University Park Apartments and home matches are staged in Cherokee Park.
-Click here for more info the Rugby Club!
+Rugby (Men's and Women's) The Rugby Club is a group that focuses on competitive Rugby in the local and regional area.
+Practices are held at the SRC Field on Tuesdays and Thursdays from 7:00 PM to 9:00 PM, with home matches in Cherokee Park.
+Click here for more info!

 Sports Officials The Sports Officials Club of Louisville (SOL) brings together students who are employed by the Intramural Department to officiate major team sports.
 Members are also given officiating opportunities locally outside the University, as well as regional and national Extramural tournaments.

 Tae Kwon Do One of the largest student organizations on campus.
 Excellent instruction from several national champions!
-The club practices at Crawford Gym Tuesday and Thursday from 6:00 to 9:00 PM and Saturday from 9:00 AM to 1:00 PM.
+The club practices at the SRC on Tuesday and Thursday from 6:00 to 9:00 PM and Saturday from 11:00 AM to 1:00 PM.

-Ultimate Frisbee For more information about the Ultimate Frisbee Club click here!
+Ultimate Frisbee Practices are held at the SRC Field on Tuesdays and Thursdays from 9:00 PM to 11:00 PM For more information about the Ultimate Frisbee Club click here!